misterunix/neoevo-dead/README.md

 Having never worked on anything related to machine learning, this really got me excited and I just had to try.

-I didn't want to copy his code but I did use it as an imperation.
+I didn't want to copy his code but I did use his comments as an imperation.
 The only exception is the igraph python script.
+That I did copy.

-I believe the forward propagation step is finished but needs to be tested more. **So at the moment there is nothing to see**.
+**So at the moment there is nothing to see**.